Company's Philosophy on Corporate Governance

 Unit :- Rolta India Ltd.

-The transfers received by the Company/ Registrar & Share Transfer Agent are generally processed and transferred within 30 days from the date of receipt if the documents are complete in all respects.
-Recently, the Company has empowered certain Directors of the Board to approve transfers within 15 days from the date of receipt of share transfer documents.
+The transfers received by the Company/ Registrar & Share Transfer Agent are generally processed and transferred within 15 days from the date of receipt if the documents are complete in all respects.
+Authority is delegated to Certain Directors by the Board to approve transfer etc., which are noted at subsequent Board Meetings.

 Designated e-mail address of investor services

-In terms of Clause 47(f) of the Listing Agreement, the designated e-mail address for investor complaints is email@example.com
+In terms of Clause 47(f) of the Listing Agreement,the designated e-mail address for investor complaints firstname.lastname@example.org

 a) National Securities Depository Ltd. (NSDL)